 When working with components, oftentimes you will want to alter the design of an instance while still adopting any changes from the main component.
 If components have too many constraints, you have to spend additional time creating more components and nested components to accomodate for that new design.

-Sketch lets you nest Symbols and resize the parent Symbol itself, but you do not have the ability to resize elements or Symbols within the instance or reposition anything different than the main.
+Sketch lets you nest Symbols and resize the parent Symbol itself, but you haven't got the ability to resize elements or Symbols within the instance or reposition anything different than the main.
 This means you have to either break the link to that symbol to achieve this or create multiple symbol versions every time you want to make a change.
-The undesirable result is a lot of pre-planning and an overwhelming number of Symbols that can really clutter up your symbol organization.
+The undesirable result is a lot of pre-planning and an overwhelming number of Symbols that can really clutter up your symbol organisation.

 XD Components treat all instances like a normal group of elements, allowing complete control to override every part of that Component and even add new elements that don’t exist in the main Component.
 The great part is you can still adopt any changes from the Main Component that hasn’t been overridden in the instance.

-In the above example, we are using a single Component, and within the component instance, we are able to override colors, spacing, positioning, and even style properties like rounded corners; all while still adopting changes from the Main Component that were not overridden.
+In the above example, we are using a single Component and within the component instance, we are able to override colours, spacing, positioning and even style properties like rounded corners; all while still adopting changes from the Main Component that were not overridden.
 This same type of control requires dozens of nested symbols inside of Sketch.
-That’s a lot of setup!
+That’s a lot of set-up!
 Which brings us to our next category.

 Take the above graphic, for example.
 We have a simple slide out menu that we want to use throughout our artboards.
 In order to accommodate all of the use cases, four versions of the menu need to be created.
 We also need many nested symbols for each menu item and section.
 This means dozens of symbols are needed to create this reusable menu in Sketch.

 XD, on the other hand, treats components a little differently, giving you more design control within each instance.
 This same slide out menu can be created with one component and 3 nested components.
-Though this approach uses 90 percent less components, it provides greater flexibility in achieving the flexibility to customize the menu precisely as desired.
+Though this approach uses 90 per cent less components, it provides greater flexibility in achieving the flexibility to customise the menu precisely as desired.